FTariq/Git-and-GitHub-Tutorial/README.md

 ```
 git checkout -b br
 ```
-Changes can be done by br, and to then merge the master branch to br, navigate back to master and merge:
+Changes can be done by br, and to then view the differences between, and then merge, the master branch to br, do:
 ```
 git checkout master
+git diff br
 git merge br
 ```
 ## Pushing and pulling